Azure/azure-data-labs/.assets/docs/adl-deployment-githubactions.md

 | `terraform_st_storage_account` | storage account name for Terraform state |

 > **Note:** Enable / disable different feature flags as needed as well.
+> **Note:** Assigning different values to `prefix` and `postfix` enables you to spin up multiple instances of the same lab environment using the same template.

 ### Merge changes to main

-Update this file in a seperate branch and then merge it via Pull Request to `main` before triggering a deployment.
+Either update this file and push it directly to `main`, or change it in a separate branch and then merge it via a Pull Request to `main` before triggering a deployment.

 ### Deploy a lab

 Now, you can navigate to the Actions tab of the main page of the repository, where you will see a list of workflows.
 Select the lab you want to deploy and click **Run workflow**.

+Congratulations! 👏👏

-Congratulations!
-You have successfully executed all steps to deploy a lab into your environment through GitHub Actions.
+You have successfully executed all the required steps to deploy a lab into your environment through GitHub Actions.

 Click on it to see how it deploys the environment.
 If you run into any [issues](https://github.com/Azure/azure-data-labs-templates/issues), please check the [Known Issues](https://github.com/Azure/azure-data-labs-templates/blob/main/.assets/docs/adl-knownissues.md) first and open an issue if you come accross a potential bug in the repository.